pythops/jetfusion/Readme.md

 To display images in your terminal, you'll need to install [img2sixel](https://github.com/saitoha/libsixel)

-ℹ Your terminal should support the sixel graphics format, check here for more infos https://www.arewesixelyet.com/
+Your terminal should support the sixel graphics format, check here for more infos https://www.arewesixelyet.com/

 ### Using curl